tainstr/misura.doc/index.rst

 |m| documentation project
 =======================================

-|m| is the data acquisition and analysis software for non-contact high temperature measurement instruments.
+|m| is the data acquisition and analysis software platform for non-contact high temperature measurement instruments.